 The first 3 of the hosting service providers above offers managed VPS and here’s a sneak peek of their cheapest VPS plan.
 Siteground is the only one that offers a Cloud VPS plan, which is the evquivalent to what we will be setting up today with Cloudways or ServerPilot; for a lower price of course.
 I’ll also explan the differences between VPS and Cloud VPS in a moment.

-On the other hand, we have Digital Ocean, Vultr and Linode on the rest of list.
-They are on a very completely different side of the spectrum.
-They are un-managed Cloud VPS.
 There is managed and un-managed VPS.
-Un-managed means you must take care of the web server all by yourself and there are nobody, no server admin to keep an eye on this virtual private server for you.
+Un-managed means you must take care of the web server all by yourself and there are nobody, no server admin, no geek monkey to keep an eye on this virtual private server for you.
 Fortunately, there are services like ServerPilot and Cloudways that provides automated professional management for your un-managed Cloud VPS.
-They reduce the amount of works that you need to involve by a good 80-90%; the rest are mostly about assigning domain, turning on and off stuffs, creating email routing service and reading it a bedtime story.
+They reduce the amount of works that you need to involve by a good 80-90%; the rest are mostly about assigning domain, turning things on and off, creating email routing service and reading it a bedtime story every now and then.

 Anyway, I digress.
 If I recall correctly, VPS alone (not Cloud VPS) used to cost at the north of $149 a month a few years ago.
 I’m glad the technology has grown fast enough that we start to see Cloud VPS are being offered at very affordable price, challenging shared hosting service even.
 What a time to be alive!

 Why so cheap ?
 What’s the catch ?

 Well as opposed to managed VPS which is more expensive, this is un-managed Cloud VPS hence the lower cost.